ShopRunner/tablecloth/README.md

 * Schema Enforcement - Column Family and Column level data type enforcement.
 * Multiple Data Type Support - Arrays, String, Numbers etc. are all supported out of the box.
 No more casting, JSON parse errors and other issues with storing byte strings.
 * Multiple Indexes - BigTable has a single index (the rowKey) and for most applications this just won't work.
 TableCloth supports multiple indexes out of the box.
-* BigQuery Schema generation - Generate a BigQuery schema to be used when creating a BigTable + BigQuery connection
+* BigQuery Schema generation - Generate a BigQuery schema to be used when querying BigTable via BigQuery.

 ### Example
-Below is an example that can
+Below is an example that demonstrates the high-level API for interacting with TableCloth.

 ```javascript
 const {TableCloth, Schema} = require('@precognitive/tablecloth');